 Greek tax resident individuals are liable to pay taxes on their global income, and non-Greek tax residents are liable to pay taxes on their income from Greek sources.
 Taxable income includes employment, business activity, capital and capital gains income, and is generally an aggregate of all types of income, minus income-generating expenses and applicable deductions.

-The main characteristic of the Income Tax Code (ITC) is that there is no concept of total income, and every income category is taxed at a different rate.
-Income from employment, pension and business activities is taxed at a maximum rate of 45% for income exceeding EUR 40,000.
-A further solidarity contribution is imposed on annual income exceeding EUR 12,000, at a rate ranging from 2.2% to 10%.
+Income from employment, pension and business activities is taxed at a maximum rate of 44% for income exceeding EUR40,000.
+A further solidarity contribution is imposed on annual income exceeding EUR12,000, at a rate ranging from 2.2% to 10%.

-Capital income is defined as income gained from dividends (taxed at 10%), interest (taxed at 15%), royalties (taxed at 20%) and real estate (taxed at 15%-45%).
+Capital income is defined as income gained from dividends (taxed at 5%), interest (taxed at 15%), royalties (taxed at 20%) and real estate (taxed at 15%-45%).
 Gross income from rental property is automatically subject to a 3.6% stamp duty (excluding residential rentals).
 Capital gains derived from the sale of real estate property are taxed at a flat rate of 15% of the sale price, minus acquisition costs and related expenses.
-Capital gains tax has been suspended until 31 December 2019.
-On condition that a tax bill will be enacted by the recently elected government, this suspension may be extended for three more years.

 In an attempt to combat tax evasion from residential rentals, the State applies strict tax provisions for rentals through web platforms such as Airbnb and Tripping.

 In principle, legal entities and persons are subject to income tax at 24%, and any dividends they distribute are subject to further taxation at 5% at the level of the shareholder.